-According to the hardware limitation, not all patterns with wildcards are supported.
-The rule is: wildcards have to show up from left to right, and there is no number between two wildcards.
-So "?? ?????12" is good, while"??
+Due to the hardware limitation, not all patterns with wildcards are supported.
+The rule is: wildcards have to show up from let to right, and there is no number between two wildcards.
+So "?? ??:??:12" is OK, while"??
 15:??:25" is not supported.

-If you input an unsupported pattern, Witty Pi will try to revise it to the closest supported.
-When this happens, you will see the message accordingly on the console.
+If you input an unsupported pattern, Witty Pi 3will try to change it to the closest one that could be supported.
+You will see the message on the console.